 The visa fees for Indian visitors has been reinstated from Sept.1, 2017 and you now have to pay INR 2,000 for a single entry tourist visa when applying beforehand or THB 2,000 (approx INR 4,000) for a visa on arrival.
 If you’re applying through VFS or CKGS, the processing fees is INR 260 rupees per person in Mumbai.

 For a limited period till 31 August 2017, Indian travellers to Thailand could get a visa free of cost and even the visa on arrival fee had been halved to 1000 Thai Baht.

-Most people would prefer the visa on arrival as it’s convenient, but if you are travelling as a family even four visas means 4000 THB or 8000 rupees (1 THB = 2 INR approx.).
-If you save that, it could go a long way in Thailand.
+Most people would prefer the visa on arrival as it’s convenient, but if you save around 1,700 rupees per person by getting the visa before leaving, it could go a long way in Thailand.
 So make sure you apply for visas beforehand.

 Here is the lowdown on all you need or want to know about Thai visas in general and for Indians in particular.

 But before that, if it’s your first time traveling abroad, here’s a post on documents and other necessary things to take care of before you travel.
 If you’re a seasoned traveler, links are provided below to help you apply online for the visa, and the check the current visa fees.

 The single entry visa allows you to stay in Thailand for up to 60 days and the validity is 90 days.
 This is the visa that most tourists take.
 The multiple entry visa which is valid for six months costs 10,000 THB and a medical tourist visa, valid for 90 days, costs 2,000 THB.
 In addition to these fees, the visa processing charge is also to be paid.

 VFS has recently opened centres in Mumbai, Pune, Ahmedabad, and Goa to cater to Western India travellers.
 For those in the North, South and East please look at VFS (link here).